 Frequently Asked Questions

-Are the Poly and Obihai devices listed above the only models I can purchase directly from Dialpad?
+Are the Poly, Obihai and Yealink devices listed above the only models I can purchase directly from Dialpad?

 Yes.
-As more models are introduced we’ll update our documentation and orders page to reflect that change.
+As more models are introduced, we’ll update our documentation and orders page accordingly.

 Does Dialpad resell any headset devices?

 If I don’t purchase a desk phone directly from Dialpad, what happens?